 - NIH-funded research: If your research is funded by NIH, you are required to deposit your publications in PubMed Central.

-- Institutional repositories: deposit your research in the Tufts Digital Library, so that it can be openly accessed.
+- Institutional repositories: create open access to your work and deposit your research in the Tufts Digital Library, so that it can be openly accessed.

 Retain permissions to your materials